Notice of Pre-AIA or AIA Status

 With regard to the recited amount of lactobionic acid, “a range can be disclosed in multiple prior art references instead of in a single prior art reference depending on the specific facts of the case.”
 Iron Grip Barbell Co., Inc. v.
 USA Sports, Inc., 392 F.3d 1317, 1322, 73 USPQ2d 1225, 1228 (Fed.
 Cir.
 2004).

-With regard to the amount of the at least one surfactant/anionic surfactant/ POE (3) sodium lauryl ether sulfate, the combined teachings of Hasebe and Alpha-Hydroxy Acids teach this parameter with a value that overlaps or falls within the claimed range.
+With regard to the amount of the at least one surfactant/anionic surfactant/ POE (3) sodium lauryl ether sulfate, and the combined amount of the combination of POE (3) sodium lauryl ether sulfate and lauryl amido propyl betaine, the combined teachings of Hasebe and Alpha-Hydroxy Acids teach these parameters with values that overlap or fall within the claimed range.
 In the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).

 Double Patenting